 Recycle electronics

-Book an e-waste pick-up or drop items off at one of our quarterly recycling drop-off days or recycling stations.
+Book an e-waste pick-up or take items to one of our quarterly recycling drop-off days or recycling stations.

 Project Status: When you need to do this

-If you’re a City of Sydney resident with old and broken electronics you can drop them off at our quarterly recycling event or book a pick-up.
-Batteries, mobile phones and light bulbs can also be placed in our recycling stations.
+If you’re a City of Sydney resident with old and broken electronics, you can drop them off at our quarterly recycling event or book a pick-up.

 Almost all types of electronics can be recycled.
 If it has a plug, power cord or battery we can recycle it or dispose of it safely for you.